spcourse/oop/hangman/classic/hangman.md

     13     raise IndexError('Cannot choose from an empty sequence') from None 14 IndexError: Cannot choose from an empty sequence

 Bummer!
 A generic error, "Cannot choose from an empty sequence".
 But what is the **root cause** of our bug?
-It not immediately obvious from the traceback above.
+It's not immediately obvious from the traceback above.

 What you can see on line 11 is that the crash happens in our function `get_word()` when it tries to select a random word.
-From the error message on line 14 you might understand that `self.words` is an `empty sequence`, or in other words, an list with no words in it.
+From the error message on line 14 you might understand that `self.words` is an `empty sequence`, or in other words, a list with no words in it.

 But that is not the root cause!
 We must now ask: why was that list empty in the first place?
 And finally, after some back and forth, you might find that the root cause of the problem is that the class allowed itself to be instantiated with a word length of -1.
-You've had to take a deep dive into the code to understand that if you didn't know the answer already.
+You've had to take a deep dive into the code to understand that, if you didn't know the answer already.

 ### Fixing the bug

-Now an obvious fix is to change the main code (that we provided) to ensure that your game player enters a word length of at least 4 (or so).
+Now, an obvious fix is to change the main code (that we provided) to ensure that your game player enters a word length of at least 4 (or so).
 That might make a nicer game and is a good idea in any case.
 Fine!

 But can't we also prevent the `Lexicon` initialiser from accepting invalid word lengths?
 It would be much easier to debug our program when this class simply does not accept negative word lengths.
 And indeed, there is a thing called an **assertion** that we can use.
 Just add the following line to the very top of the `Lexicon` initialiser: